-The Computer Systems group of the Vrije Universiteit, Amsterdam was established mid 1970’s by prof. Andrew Tanenbaum (see history) and has been at the forefront of systems research for four decades (see Reputation & awards).
+The Computer Systems group of the Vrije Universiteit, Amsterdam was established mid 1970’s by prof. Andrew Tanenbaum (see history) and has been at the forefront of systems research for four decades (see Honors & awards).
 The group currently consists of three Full Professors (chairs), on High Performance Distributed Computing (Henri Bal), System and Network Security (Herbert Bos), and Massivizing Computer Systems (Alexandru Iosup).
 Prof. Andrew Tanenbaum is formally retired but still contributes to our teaching.
-All assistant professors also run their own funded projects, in areas like web-scale reasoning (Jacopo Urbani), systems security and reliability (Cristiano Giuffrida), and hardware security (Kaveh Razavi).

 The Computer Systems group has about a dozen new projects from NWO and other agencies, in areas like high-performance Deep Learning (with Schiphol airport, ING bank, TATA steel, various medical centers), blockchains, many-cores (with the Netherlands eScience Center), big data, reverse engineering, software security, hardware security, and distributed ecosystems.
 Another recent NWO grant allows us to build the 6th generation of the Distributed ASCI Supercomputer (DAS), a unique distributed computer science testbed.
 We have strong collaborations worldwide and nationally, especially with the University of Amsterdam.
 We take part in ASCI, the Advanced School for Computing and Imaging, which offers graduate courses to our PhD students.
-Also, we are pleased to appoint two new tenure track assistant professors (Lin Wang, Animesh Trivedi) in the HPDC and MCS groups.
 All this research is also valuable for many dozens of MSc Computer Science students who participate in our tracks or in our PDCS top-master program.